kyriakos-papadopoulos/Projects/API_Projects/Spotify/Monthly_Playlists/README.md

    - Creates a playlist for each month containing the top 20 tracks based on playtime.

 5. **Data Storage**:
-   - Saves various stages of data processing to pickle files for later use.
+   - Saves the final dataframe as a pickle file for use in the cover_generation notebook.

 ### cover_generation Notebook